swcarpentry/r-novice-gapminder/_episodes/01-rstudio-intro.md

 > > The following will not be able to be used to create a variable
 > >
 > > ~~~
+> > _age
-> > _age - We can only start variable names with letters or dots not followed by a number.
+> >     * We can only start variable names with letters or dots not followed by a number.
+> > min-length
-> > min-length - This contains a dash "-" character that can't be used when naming a variable.
-We can only use letters,
+> >     * We can only use letters, numbers, dots, and underline "_" characters to assign our variable.
-> > numbers, dots, and underline "_" characters.
+> > 2widths
-> > 2widths - 2widths - We can't start a variable name with a number.
+> >     * We can't start our assignment with a number.
+> > if
-> > if - If is a special case called a reserved word.
-We use it for control structures that will be discussed at a later
+> >     * 'if' is considered a reserved word.
-> > date.
+> >     * Reserved words are required by the R language to operate correctly.
+> >     * These words are considered fixed and can't be assigned to a variable.
+> >     * There are about 20 of these reserved words which we will explore in later lessons.
 > > ~~~
 > > {: .r}
 > {: .solution}